YashEpte/Eventeria/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 **<div id="usage">4) USAGE**

- We can use eventeria for any type of Event.
-Whether it's college event, school event, flim festivals and other local level events
+- We can use eventeria for any type of Event.
+Whether it's college event, school event, flim festivals and other local level events.
+- We also provide aa template in which you can add events and subevents with sections and short description.
+- Payment option is available as well as if the event is featured it will show at the top.
+- There are also verified users/organizers which is been shown by the blue tick beside the profile.